TechHummel/comet-wifi-homeassistant-integration/README.md

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This is an unofficial integration developed by reverse-engineering the official Eurotronic Smart Living 2.0 Android app.
-It is not affiliated with, endorsed by, or connected to Eurotronic Technology GmbH.
+It is not affiliated with, endorsed by, or connected to Eurotronic.

 Use at your own risk.
 The author is not responsible for any damage to your devices or Home Assistant installation.

+## GenAI Disclaimer

+This integration was mostly created with generative AI.

 ## Acknowledgments

-- Thanks to Eurotronic for creating the Comet WIFI thermostat
-- Inspired by the Home Assistant community and their excellent documentation
 - Network traffic analysis performed with Android Debug Bridge (ADB) and HTTP Toolkit

 ## Support